sarah-almaghrabi/MF-NBEA/README.md

 To run the code:

+1. Edit  \data_loader\Data_util.py to provide correct data files names,
-1. Edit  create_config_MF-NBEA.py with required configurations
+2. Edit  create_config_MF-NBEA.py with required configurations
-2. Run create_config_MF-NBEA.py  , this will generate jason files of all required configurations to use.
+3. Run create_config_MF-NBEA.py  , this will generate jason files of all required configurations to use.
 All jason files will be saved in \model_configs.
-3. After creating all the configurations you are ready to run the code.. just run the following command:
+4. After creating all the configurations you are ready to run the code.. just run the following command:

 ```bash
   python run.py
 ```

-To provide correct data files names, modify  \data_loader\Data_util.py